dalenewman/Cfg-NET/Articles/Autofac.md

 Currently, an `IDependency` may be:

-* an `IReader` - for passing in something other than `XML` or `JSON`.
+* an `IReader` - for a different resource reader
 * an `IParser` - for a different parser
 * an `ISerializer` - for a different serializer
 * an `ILogger` - for additional logging
 * an `IValidator` - for targeted property validation
-* an `INodeValidator` - for targeted node validation
+* an `INodeValidator` - for targeted `INode` validation
 * an `IGlobalValidator` - for global property validation
 * an `IModifier` - for targeted property modification
-* an `INodeModifier` - for targeted node modification
+* an `INodeModifier` - for targeted `INode` modification
-* an `IRootModifier` - for modifying the root node
+* an `IRootModifier` - for modifying the root `INode`
-* an `IGlobalModifer` - for global property validation
+* an `IGlobalModifer` - for global property modification

 ### An IReader

 The `IReader` performs the initial read of the configuration in `CfgNode.Load`.
-The default reader *reads the string* you pass into `Load` expecting it to be valid `XML` or `JSON`.
+The default reader *reads the string* you pass into `Load`.
+It expects valid `XML` or `JSON`.
+If you pass in a file name, it would result in a parse error.

-To change that, implement a reader that expects a file name, and reads it from the file system.
-Note: Cfg-Net can not read files, because it is a portable class library (PCL).
+To change this, implement a reader that expects a file name, and reads it from the file system.
+Note: Cfg-NET can not read files because it is a portable class library (PCL).

 The `IReader` interface: